docker-hy/docker-hy.github.io/data/getting-started.md

 I will try my best to alert you of potential risks as we encounter them, but due to the structure of the course we will focus on security in part 3.

 Please keep this in mind as you move through the installation and exercises.
-If you ever feel unsure about what you're doing, come to the channel and have a chat with us.
+If you ever feel unsure about what you're doing, come to the Discord channel and have a chat with us.

 ## Installing Docker